 Day 15: Hortobagy National Park, Godollo Royal Palace

 After breakfast we will visit a local animal farm with many endemic domestic animals before we travel into the Pusta area to see its unique endemic breeds of animals.
 The Pusta is a wide-open flat area with unique vegetation.
 In terms of flora, the Pusta is Asiatic and is known as a small piece of Asia inside Europe.
 Hortobagy National Park is a World Heritage Site that preserves the unique natural and cultural treasures of this remote part of Europe.
 We will see the special curly-haired and "cholesterol-free" mangalica pigs, strange spiral-horned sheep, the enormous Hungarian Gray Cattle, Water Buffalo and many special house fowls and pigeons.
-After the animal farm we travel by cart into the open plains, where we will be introduced to the life of the local herdsmen and horse riders as we visit several herds of semi-wild kept animals.
+After the animal farm, we travel by cart into the open plains, where we will be introduced to the life of the local herdsmen and horse riders as we visit several herds of semi-wild kept animals.
 After lunch, we continue to travel westward to see the former royal palace of Godollo.
 Godollo was a palace of Emperor Franz Joseph, King Charles IV (the last Hungarian King), and Nicholaus Horthy, regent of Hungary between the two world wars.
 Partially restored over the last two years, the building and garden provide a glimpse into the Austro-Hungarian Empire's regal past, highlighting the life of the famous "Sissi", wife of Emperor Franz Joseph.
 After our visit, we continue to Lake Balaton, Hungary's largest lake, before continuing on to Budapest.

 Day 16: Budapest Sightseeing - Buda Highlights